Integrability as an attractor of adiabatic flows: Flow Diagrams

 For the c-XXZ model, we can clearly identify two special points (vertices) on the integrable lines at $(h,g)=(0,0)$ and $(0,1)$.
 These are high degeneracy points, where, in addition to integrability, there are extra degeneracies due to the global $Z_2$ symmetry at $g=1$ and $Z_2\otimes SU(2)$ symmetry at $g=0$.
 Interestingly, we see that the $(0,1)$ vertex serves as an attractor of the adiabatic flows for $g<1$ but is repulsive for $g>1$.
 Similarly, $(0,0)$ is repulsive for $g>0$ and (though it is not shown) attractive for $g<0$.
 There are clearly also vertices at points $(|h|\to \infty,g=0)$ and $(|h|\to \infty,g=1)$, which can be also repulsive or attractive depending on which chaotic region they are in.
 For the Ising model, the flows near the whole integrable line $g=0$ become fragmented for $h\in (0,2)$ because this model has macrsocopic (exponential in the system size) degeneracies near rational values of $h$ in this interval, whose effects on the AGP were analyzed in Ref.~\cite{sugiura2021adiabatic}.
 Despite this fact, we can see that the line $g=0$ is still an attractor of the adiabatic flows.
 Moreover, as the system size increases, all singular behavior of the flows is pushed to lower values of $g$.

-Now we do our best attempt to extrapolate the flow diagram to the thermodynamic limit by numerically examining trends of the flows for the coupled XXZ model with $L = 14, 16, 18$ and nonintegrable Ising model with $L = 16, 18, 20$, respectively (see Appendix \ref{appendix:extrapolation} for more details).
-We identify boundaries separating the coupling space into distinct sectors, where, in each sector, the flows terminate at different integrable lines.
-The result of this extrapolation is shown in Figs. \ref{fig:phase-combined}a and \ref{fig:phase-combined}b.
-Note that there are no additional singularities near the lines separating different sectors except near integrable lines.
+Now we do our best attempt to extrapolate the flow diagram to the thermodynamic limit by numerically examining trends of the flows for the coupled XXZ model with $L = 14, 16, 18$ and nonintegrable Ising model with $L = 16, 18, 20$, respectively (see Appendix~\ref{appendix:extrapolation} for more details on the extrapolation).
+We identify separatrixes that divide the coupling space into distinct sectors, where, in each sector, the flows terminate at different integrable lines.
+The results of this extrapolation are shown in Figs.~\ref{fig:phase-combined}(a) and~\ref{fig:phase-combined}(b).
+Note that there are no additional singularities near the separatrixes between different sectors except near integrable lines.

 For the coupled XXZ model, there are two distinct sectors (denoted A and B) separated by the $g=1$ line that each connects different areas of integrability in the thermodynamic limit.
 Firstly, above the $g = 1$ line, we have region A of paths that connect points $(\pm h, 1)$ with curved arcs: that is, the shortest paths connect the integrable line $g = 1$ with itself.
 Below the $g = 1$ line, we have a distinct region B of almost vertical paths that connect the integrable lines $g =1$ and $g = 0$.
-Finally, below the line $g = 0$ line, there exists a region that connects the integrable line $g = 0$ with itself (not shown in Fig. \ref{fig:phase-combined}a).
+Finally, below the line $g = 0$ line, there exists a region that connects the integrable line $g = 0$ with itself [not shown in Fig.~\ref{fig:phase-combined}(a)].

 For the nonintegrable Ising model, we find three regions denoted A, B, and C in the thermodynamic limit.
 Region A is characterized by paths that connect the integrable lines $h = 0$ and $g = 0$, B by paths that connect the integrable line $g = 0$ with itself, and C by paths that connect integrable line $h = 0$ with either the integrable point $\sqrt{h^2 + g^2} \to \infty$ or line $g = 0$.
-Since extrapolating precise form of the flows near the fragmented $g=0$ is difficult, we only extract the boundaries between the regions, which are robust and do not change much with the system size.
+Since extrapolating the precise form of the flows near the fragmented $g=0$ is difficult, we only extract the separatrixes between the regions, which are robust and do not change much with the system size.